haixizhang/Congressional-Tweet-Prediction/README.md

 # Congressional-Tweet-Prediction
 Description
-In this competition, you will be working with a Congressional Twitter Dataset.
+Working with a Congressional Twitter Dataset.
 The dataset is a collection of tweets posted by Congressional politicians on Twitter [excluding tweets with no hashtags.].

 The training dataset includes tweets posted, and a few features associated with tweets including the partisanship information of the politician who posted the tweet.
 The test dataset has the same features excluding the partisanship id [for convenience, the party classification has been set to 'D' in the test dataset].

-Your task will be to correctly predict the partisanship of the politician who posted the tweet(s) by analyzing tweet-specific information.
+The task will be to correctly predict the partisanship of the politician who posted the tweet(s) by analyzing tweet-specific information.

 ## Dataset Description
 Files